 Q: Can I restrict access for users in my account from seeing the CloudTrail Event History?

 Yes, CloudTrail integrates with Amazon Identity and Access Management (IAM), which allows you to control access to CloudTrail and to other Amazon Web Services resources that CloudTrail requires, including the ability to restrict permissions to view and search account activity.
 This is accomplished by removing the "cloudtrail:LookupEvents" from the Users IAM policy which will then prevent that IAM user from viewing account activity.

 Q: Is there any cost associated with CloudTrail Event History being enabled on my account upon creation?

 There is no cost for viewing or searching account activity with CloudTrail Event History.

 Q: Can I turn CloudTrail Event History off for my account?

 For any CloudTrail trails that you have created, you can stop logging or delete the trails which will also stop the delivery of account activity to the S3 bucket you had designated as part of your trail configuration as well as delivery to CloudWatch Logs if configured.
-Account activity for the past 90 days will still be collected and visible within the CloudTrail console and through the AWS CLI.
+Account activity for the past 90 days will still be collected and visible within the CloudTrail console and through the Amazon Web Services CLI.

 Q: Where are my log files stored and processed before they are delivered to my Amazon S3 bucket?